This post was updated on December 8, 2020.

-Editor’s note: In the past century, 97 percent of the world’s tiger population has vanished, leaving only about 3,900 individuals left in the wild.
+Editor’s note: In the past century, 97 percent of the world’s tiger population has vanished, leaving only about 3,900 individuals left in the wild in 2017.
 Poaching, deforestation and development have driven this sharp decline.
 Now, from the pine forests of Russia to the rainforests of Indonesia, a new threat looms for these remaining tigers: climate change.

 1. Rising sea levels

-In India and neighboring Bangladesh, rising sea levels are shrinking coastal habitat for hundreds of endangered Bengal tigers that rely on the area’s mangrove forest, the largest in the world.
+Studies show that rising sea levels are shrinking coastal habitat for hundreds of endangered Bengal tigers that rely on India and Bangladesh’s mangrove forests, the largest in the world.
 Higher waters erode this patchwork of islands, called the Sundarbans, and cause salt water to migrate into fresh water, polluting the tigers’ drinking source.
 Tigers must find new freshwater sources and move to higher ground, escalating conflicts with communities living there.

 Keeping Indonesia’s forests intact helps protect tigers and address the impacts of climate change.
-CI is working in Indonesia, Brazil and other key palm-oil-producing countries to keep deforestation out of palm oil supply chains.
+Conservation International is working in Indonesia, Brazil and other key oil-palm-producing countries to keep deforestation out of palm oil supply chains — and protect crucial tiger habitats.

 3. Temperature changes